corehello/terraform_gists/README.md

 ```

-## Initialize the terraform context( will install all dependent plugins/providers )
+## Initialize the terraform context( will initialize modules and install all dependent plugins/providers )
 ```
 $ terraform init
 ```